 Built Environment Project and Asset Management (BEPAM) provides a niche forum to address interfaces between project management and asset management of building and civil engineering infrastructure.
 It is a CIB Encouraged Journal.

 BEPAM deliberates on, disseminates and validates cutting edge research and development in construction project management and infrastructure asset management, given the increasingly critical intersections and convergence between these domains, e.g. with increasing ‘whole life’ focus and sustainability imperatives.
 It connects both established and upcoming researchers with progressive practitioners in these fields and proactively links research and practitioner communities worldwide.

-The core editorial team draws on valuable strengths, having published the precursor, Journal of Building and Construction Management, and being supported by the Centre for Infrastructure and Construction Industry Development based at The University of Hong Kong.
-The new editorial team brings on board additional expertise in covering the extra dimensions, special thrusts and extended reach of the new journal.
+Our core editorial team drew on valuable strengths from the outset, having published a precursor journal - the Journal of Building and Construction Management, and being supported by the Centre for Infrastructure and Construction Industry Development based at The University of Hong Kong.
+We also added new blood from our inaugural year in 2011, bringing on board additional expertise in covering the extra dimensions, special thrusts and extended reach of BEPAM.

 BEPAM publishes high-quality papers on:

 - rigorous research, including empirical and theory-building exercises

 - comprehensive reviews of relevant research and/or practice domains

 - in-depth case studies of industry innovations and/or research applications.

 This range provides a common platform that boosts mutual awareness and synergies among like-minded groups across interfaces of our multi-disciplinary domain.